NERDDISCO/luminave/docs/Thorium.md

 #### Connection to luminave-server

-In order to exchange data with Thorium, luminve needs a connection to luminve-server.
+In order to exchange data with Thorium, luminave needs a connection to luminave-server.
 This can be established & configured using the right panel:

 * Open the right panel using the menu-icon in the top right
   ![Navigation opened](images/navigation-open.png)